ekliao/EricLiaoDigitalGarden/src/site/notes/There's no appropriate level of volume for background music for a talk｜該死的背景音樂.md

 This is another fun and incredibly useful Obsidian plugin I discovered recently, again even more creatively named Spaced Repetition.

-By light editing of note content (like the one you're reading now) into one-line items containing two semicolons separating the "question" and "answer," that line turns into a flashcard ready for me to review and learn directly within Obsidian!
+By light editing of note content (like the one you're reading now) into one-line items containing two semicolons separating the "question" and "answer," that line turns into a flashcard ready for me to review and learn directly within Obsidian.
+See pictures below.

 Anki is not required, thank goodness!
-I experienced some recent horror with issues of app freezing and hanging when attempting to create Anki cards from Obsidian using another set of plugin and Anki add-on.
+Despite its utility and popularity, I experienced some recent horror with issues of Obsidian freezing and hanging when attempting to create Anki cards from it using another set of plugin and Anki add-on. [[Yvonne Jiu 鞠雨融\|Yvonne Jiu 鞠雨融]] is the Taiwanese YouTuber whose great videos helped me learn the setup.

 #flashcards
 visceral;;打內心裡反感；發自內心的